jimmybish/qnap-docker-compose/README.md

 # Jimmy's QNAP Docker App Configuration
 I wanted to make all my apps on my QNAP NAS portable so they're easy to restore or migrate to another device.
-Sonarr, Radarr and NZBGet were easy enough to rebuild from scratch, but Plex needed a migration if I wanted to keep my library configuration and watched/unwatched statuses.
-Here's how I went about it.
+Sonarr, Radarr and NZBGet were easy enough to build from scratch, but Plex needed a migration if I wanted to keep my library configuration and watched/unwatched statuses.
+Once the containers are up and running, follow the steps in [Migrate Plex QPKG to Docker.md](https://github.com/jimmybish/qnap-docker-compose/blob/main/Migrate%20Plex%20QPKG%20to%20Docker.md#migrate-plex-from-qpkg-to-docker) to complete the migration.

+Otherwise, the below information is fine for a fresh installation as well.

 ## Containers Used
 * https://hub.docker.com/r/linuxserver/sonarr